-Fried Calamari are part of the street food category, which you can find wherever you go along Italy, the sellers offer them to you in the “coppu” (paper bag) or in a plate.
+Fried Calamari ( calamari fritti ) is part of the street food category, which you can find wherever you go along Italy, the sellers offer it to you in the “coppu” (paper bag) or in a plate.

 As Faber of tannur.foodblog says: the characteristics of street food comes from the “Palermitanazzi”.

 You need go around the streets of the city, through the alleys and find the various “friggitorie”, typical trattorias with the typical products of the area.

 Some really good trattorias: “Trattoria da Pino” at the beginning of the “Borgo Vecchio” market in the Sturzo Square.

 Or at “Capo” Market you can find the “Trattoria Supra i Mura”, or in front of the Zisa castle “Stuzzicherie di Mare”, and many others….